calebmsword/kivy/README.md

         - And consequently, `height`: `100`

 The process:
+ - If `cols` is `None` and `rows` is `None`:
+   - The GridLayout does not manage the positions and sizes of its children.
+The `size_hint` attribute of any child of the GridLayout has no effect.
  - If `force_row_default` set to `True`:
    - The the height of the slots for row `n` is determined by the keys in `rows_minimum`.
      - if `rows_minimum` contains the key `n`: